Quality Blended Course Review

 The course has an explicit structure to acknowledge the face-to-face and online spaces, offers a variety of content, and course materials are provided in alternative ways.

-2. The course offers a variety of instructional materials and media (e.g., external readings, assignments, discussions, videos).
+2. The course offers a variety of instructional materials (e.g., readings, videos, web resources) that are aligned with learning objectives and/or goals.

-5. The course offers opportunities for students to engage with the content to enhance learning.
+5. The course offers opportunities for students to actively engage with the content to enhance learning.

 Objectives and grading criteria are clearly articulated to students, and students can demonstrate learning in multiple ways.
 The course offers opportunities for students to interact with other students and the instructor both face-to-face and online, to enhance learning.